bond005/impartial_text_cls/README.md

     pickle.dump(cls, fp)
 ``````

-In this example we create classifier with special pre-trained BERT for English language from the **TensorFlow Hub**, and we specify path to this BERT in the `bert_hub_module_handle` parameter of constructor.
+In this example we created classifier with special pre-trained BERT for English language from the **TensorFlow Hub**, and we specified path to this BERT in the `bert_hub_module_handle` parameter of constructor.

 BERT is used as generator of token embeddings, therefore we add convolutional neural network in [Yoon Kim's style](https://arxiv.org/abs/1408.5882) after this BERT.
 First and only convolutional layer of this network contains feature maps with multiple filter widths from 1 to 5.
 Feature map quanity for each filter width is specified by the `filters_for_conv1` ... `filters_for_conv5` paramaters.
 Besides, boolean parameter `bayesian` specifies kind of all weights in the above described convolutional network: if `bayesian` is True, then these weights are bayesian, i.e. stohastic, else they are usual.